marinov98/MarinMacs/emacs_config/README.md

 - If you want normal line numbers, comment linum-relative and put ```(global-linum-mode 1)``` instead

 ## Vim
-- evil (basically creates vim inside emacs) **You have to make sure this package is NOT commented in order to ENABLE THE BINDINGS**
 - **WARNING** You need undo tree for this package to fully work (if you are copying my entire config this is not a problem)
 - Any movement keybindings in the Personal Keybindings section of my init will be disabled once evil is uncommented
 - If you just want **Emacs KeyBindings** either erase any "evil" package or comment them
+- evil (basically creates vim inside emacs) **You have to make sure this package is NOT commented in order to ENABLE THE BINDINGS**
+- evil-surround (just like suround in vim)
+- evil-mc (vimlike multiple cursors)

 ## Clarity-Packages
 - dashboard (customizable start up screen)